shay-sommerfield/Beer_tasting_algorithm_and_data_science/README.md

 * Budweiser

 ## Setup
+We did the test as a double blind so that no person would know which beer they were drinking.
 ![](images/first_marking_2_cropped.jpg)
+We quickly realized that the tastes of the beers were blending together since there were so many, so I came up with a rating strategy that ended up looking pretty algorithmic.
+For N beers:
+1. Taste the first beer and then the second beer and rank them relative to each other.
+2. Taste the third beer and rank it relative to the first and second beer.
+3. For the rest of the beers, taste the current beer and compare it to the middle ranked beer(s) of the beers that you have already ranked.
+    * If it tastes better, designate all beers currently ranked higher than the middle beer as your new comparison group.
+    * If worse, designate all beers currently ranked lower than the middle beer as the new comparison group.
+    * Repeat step 3 until the beer has been ranked.
+4. Repeat this process for all beers, making comparisons as necessary until you have established a ranking for each beer.
 ![](images/second_marking_cropped.jpg)
-We did the test as a double blind so that no person would know which beer they were drinking.
-We quickly realized that the tastes of the beers were blending together since there were so many, so the here is the rating strategy we came up with:
-1. Taste the first beer and then the second beer and rank them relative to each other
-2. Taste the third beer and compare it to the first and second beer
-3. Taste the 4 fourth beer and compare it to the middle ranked beer from the first three.
-    * If it tastes better, compare it to your highest ranked beer
-    * If worse compare to the lowest ranked beer.
-4. Repeat this process for all beers, making comparisons as necessary until you have established a ranking.

 ## Results
 The standard deviation shows our agreement among beer ranking.
 It appears that all five of us agreed that Montucky Cold Snacks was by far the best tasting, PBR is a decent middle of the pack beer, and that we all absolutely disliked budweiser.
 Anything else can just be considered preferential.
 ## What we would change